Curtis Stone: Television

-In June 2010 producers of NBC's new series America's Next Great Restaurant announced that Stone would join the judging and investment panel on alongside Bobby Flay, Steve Ells and Lorena Garcia.
+In June 2010, producers of NBC's new series America's Next Great Restaurant announced that Stone would join the judging and investment panel on alongside Bobby Flay, Steve Ells and Lorena Garcia.
 The first season aired in 2011 directly followed by the fourth edition of The Celebrity Apprentice, where Stone made a guest appearance on the first episode.

 In 2011, Stone became host of the third season of Bravo's Top Chef Masters, replacing Kelly Choi.
 In January 2012, Bravo announced Stone would co-host a new culinary reality show called Around the World in 80 Plates with fellow celebrity chef Cat Cora.
 The series, which premiered in May 2012, follows 12 chefs competing in a culinary race across 10 countries in 44 days.

 Stone also hosted and anchored the judges' table for the Top Chef franchise's spin-off edition, Top Chef Duels, in 2014.

 In August 2012, Stone appeared in an episode of MasterChef Australia All-Stars.
 He returned to MasterChef in May 2015 for a MasterClass alongside Marco Pierre White.
 Stone began hosting Kitchen Inferno in 2014 and mentored Food Network's debut culinary competition, All Star Academy, in 2015.
 He appeared on the network again in summer 2015 for two episodes of the show Guilty Pleasures.

 In 2015, Stone also made an appearance on the second season of Celebrity Family Feud.

 In 2017, Stone co-hosted the FOX reality cooking series My Kitchen Rules.
 Stone has previously appeared in the original Australian version of the program.

 In 2019, Stone's series Field Trip with Curtis Stone began on PBS.

-In 2021, Stone was a judge on the first season of Crime Scene Kitchen, and was also the red team's chef's table guest diner during the second dinner service in Hell's Kitchens twentieth season.
+In 2021, Stone became a judge on Crime Scene Kitchen.